oracle-samples/oracle-timesten-samples/quickstart/classic/sample_code/odbc/TTDMUserGuide.md

 -   The Utility API is **not** available.

 Although both connection mechanisms use the ODBC API, they are implemented as separate driver libraries.
-At link time, an application bnary must be linked with one or other of the ODBC libraries; it cannot link with both simultaneously.
+At link time, an application binary must be linked with one or other of the ODBC libraries; it cannot link with both simultaneously.
 Thus, without a Driver Manager, a TimesTen application can use one or the other, but not both concurrently.

 If one uses a commercial, or Open Source, DM with TimesTen in order to allow use of both direct mode and client/server connections concurrently from the same process, what problems or issues might be encountered?